Secret Quorums: Protecting Byzantine Protocols Against Adaptive Adversaries: Formalization of the Fractional Spending Problem

 In other words, the operation of fractional payment is denoted $pay(F,s)$ where $F$ is a fund to spend from and $s$ the seller.
 Its effect is to increment the payments counter of $F$ such that when the buyer settles a set of funds $S_F$ (in which $F$ is) via $settle(S_F)$, its total value is subtracted from $\frac{1}{s_2}$ times the old balance for every payments recorded.
 Similarly, when the seller settles a set of funds $S_F$ via $redeem(S_F)$, his balance is incremented for each payment by $\frac{1}{s_2}$ times the value of the fund the payment was made from.
 Both settle and redeem take effect into a new fresh fund that was not used before.
 Clients can use the $read(F)$ operation to read the state of a fund $F$ but due to the fractional nature of payments, they can only see the payments they received or the one they sent.
 Because the balance is updated only via settle or redeem, they can read the balance of any fund.

-This specification is equivalent to the one proposed in \cite{breakingfp1} but there is few differences.
+This specification is equivalent to the one proposed in \cite{breakingFp1} but there is few differences.
 For simplicity, and because their implementations are not the same, we distinguish between operations of settlement as a buyer and as a seller: we call \textit{settle} settlements from a buyer and \textit{redeem} settlements from the seller.
 Moreover, we only consider one type of funds and \say{partially validated funds} are tracked using the counter of payments made to each seller.

-\section{Full protocol}
+\section{\protocolname: Full protocol}

-We present in details our new protocol \protocolname using a secret quorum abstraction $\textit{sq}$, implemented with a Ring VRF scheme $\textit{rVRF}$, and where the quorum system is a $(k_1, k_2)$.
-It solves the fractional spending problem with $s_1=k_1$ and $s_2=k_2$.
-Contrarily to~\cite{breakingfp1}, we batch settlements and redeems of multiple funds by using a set as parameter of these operations.
+We detail \emph{\protocolname}, our new protocol for fractional spending resilient to adaptive adversaries. \protocolname follows the same high-level steps as the protocol of~\cite{breakingFp1} but uses a secret quorums $\textit{sq}$ (presented in Section \ref{sec:sq}), implemented with a Ring VRF scheme $\textit{rVRF}$ (presented in Section \ref{sec:implem}), to protect the privacy of validators in the $(k_1, k_2)-$quorum system.
+It solves the fractional spending problem with $s_1=k_1$ parallel transactions and each transaction spends $\frac{1}{s_2}=\frac{1}{k_2}$ of the fund's balance, as defined in Section \ref{sec:fractionalproblem}.
+Contrarily to~\cite{breakingFp1}, we batch settlements and redeems of multiple funds by using a set as parameter of these operations.

 We start by Algorithm \ref{alg:valSelect} to complete the implementation of secret quorum.
-It determines $V$ unique validators based on a data $d$, used to select which validators will test with the VRF if they are selected or not for a quorum.
-This algorithm is similar to quorum selection in \cite{breakingfp1}.
+It determines $V_k$ unique validators based on a data $d$, used to select which validators will test with the VRF if they are selected or not for a quorum.
+This algorithm is similar to quorum selection in \cite{breakingFp1}.

 \paratitle{States} To be able to execute payments, clients are storing a set $\textit{assets}$ of funds they own.
 For later redeem, clients are storing a list of their transactions denoted $\textit{transactions}$ and $\textit{proofs}$ a map from each transaction to its secret quorum validation proof justifying its validity.